whispersofzephyr/favolinkhub-site/docs/personal-bank-nationwide.md

 3. Within **45 days**, receive **one $200 or more Eligible Payroll Direct Deposit**

-   - Must be payroll-style wages or compensation
-   - Eligibility is determined by Current

 4. The bonus is typically paid within **10 business days** after qualification

 ### Notes